claudia1462656918/MSiA-Value-Chain-Project/README.md

 	**Icebox**

-   * Identify the relationship between the cluster and clients’ subscription of the term deposit
+   * Identify the relationship between clusters and clients’ decision of subscription of the term deposit